yanglyuxun/game_play_snake/README.md

 "main_train.py" is the file to run.
 It will use "snake_game.py", which is the simulation of the snake game. "train{m}_{n}.py" stores the hyper-parameters and the model structure for the {m}\*{n} size of game board.
 Each size's experiment result is stored in a corresponding folder.
 Each folder has a Jupyter notebook to see the score results.

+"make_gif.py" is the codes to make the gif images.

 ## Results

 ### 5\*5